ladak100/ladak100.github.io/todayi.md

 - Today, I biked to work
 - Today, I was able to run for the first time since i broke my leg
 - Today, I saw a very pretty girl on the bus
+- Today, I shaved with a safety razor for the first time

 #### March 2024
 Sunday March 31th, 2024